shankar-r10n/spt-aca-hol/README.md

 **Objectives**
 1. Create 3 Azure Container Apps - 2 back-end APIs and 1 UI front end - and inegrate them to demonstrate cross Container App integration.
 2. Optionally, work through and complete the listed challenge(s).

+**NOTE:**  -
+a.
+Please note that the container images for the 2 APIs and 1 UI - is pulled from a public Docker repository in this lab.
+   If you choose to utilize your own container image repository, utilize the [Lab3\src] folder and the associated Dockerfiles to build and push the images to your          container registry of choice / repository and substitute the values in the relevant steps.

+b.
+The source code for the 3 container apps is from this Azure Sample for ACA - https://github.com/Azure-Samples/dotNET-FrontEnd-to-BackEnd-on-Azure-Container-Apps
 ***
 **Why is it relevant to the customer ?**